BeratE/pdlibs/README.md

 A simple queue data structure.
 Avoids the use of expensive `table.insert` and `table.remove` functions.

 ### BoundedQueue
 Same as `Queue`, but stores a maximum number of item and pops off last item if bound is reached and a new item is pushed.
+Acts as a normal Queue if no bound is given.

 ### TransientQueue
 A queue data structure that holds items for a maximum number of ticks, given in the init argument (default 15).